 While mediation is absolutely worth trying for most couples, not every couple belongs in mediation.
-For example, if there is domestic violence in your relationship, you should consider carefully before you agree to participate -- but don't reject mediation out of hand.
+For example, if there is domestic violence in your relationship, you should consider carefully before you agree to participate—but don't it out of hand.
 Some people who have experienced abuse in their marriages find it empowering to meet on the level playing field of a mediation session; others find there's too great a chance of replicating the dynamics of the marriage and choose to have a lawyer do their negotiating for them.
 Also, because the mediator can't order either of you to do anything, a person who wants to delay the proceedings or avoid paying support can abuse the process by agreeing to mediation and then stalling the process.
-If you need decisions about support or other issues made early in the process, you may need to go to court.
+If you need decisions about support or other issues made early in your divorce, you may need to go to court.
 This doesn't mean you won't be able to use mediation at a later point to resolve the rest of the issues in your divorce, though.
 (To learn more about who can benefit from divorce mediation, read Nolo's article Will Divorce Mediation Work For You?)

 All that's required to make a divorce mediation successful is for both people to show up willing to negotiate and open to compromise.
-Don't reject mediation just because you and your spouse see a particular issue very differently -- in other words, don't give up before you've begun.
+Don't reject mediation just because you and your spouse see a particular issue very differently—in other words, don't give up before you've begun.
 Mediation is a powerful process and many cases that seem impossible to resolve at the beginning end up in a settlement if everyone is committed to the process.

 Although each mediator has his or her own approach, most mediations tend to move along the same lines.
 You'll usually start with a phone call in which you'll speak with the mediator or an assistant and provide background information about your marriage, your family, and what the issues are.
 Some mediators want a great deal of basic information before the mediation begins, while others prefer to gather all of the information in the first meeting when everyone is present.

-You'll then attend the first meeting -- usually held in a conference room or comfortable office- - where the mediator will explain what you can expect from the process.
+You'll then attend the first meeting—usually held in a conference room or comfortable office—where the mediator will explain what you can expect from the process.
 For example, the mediator may tell you that everyone will be in the same room for the entire mediation or that you'll meet in separate sessions so that the mediator can get your views or positions in private.
-The mediator may also take care of some housekeeping business -- for example, ask you to sign an agreement that says that you'll keep what's said in the mediation confidential and that you understand that the mediator can't disclose any of what goes on there if there's a court proceeding later on.
+The mediator may also take care of some housekeeping business—for example, ask you to sign an agreement that says that you'll keep what's said in the mediation confidential and that you understand that the mediator can't disclose any of what goes on there if there's a court proceeding later on.
 At the same time, the mediator will try to make you feel comfortable by establishing a rapport with both you and your spouse.

 The next step will be to assess where you and your spouse agree and where you need some work to get to agreement.
-Once you have a sense of what needs to be accomplished, you, your spouse, and the mediator will plan how you are going to accomplish it.
-It's very likely that you will need to gather more information, especially if you are dealing with property issues as well as child custody questions.
+Once you have a sense of what needs to be accomplished, you, your spouse, and the mediator will plan how you're going to accomplish it.
+It's very likely that you will need to gather more information, especially if you're dealing with property issues as well as child custody questions.
 (For example, if you don't know the value of your house, you can't have an intelligent discussion about a buyout.)
-The mediator will help you figure out what information you need and will ask each of you to commit to bringing certain things for the next session.
+The mediator will help you figure out what information you need and ask each of you to commit to bringing certain things for the next session.